nus-cs2103-AY2223S1/tp/docs/team/chuamingquan.md

-# Justin Widodo's Project Portfolio Page
+# Chua Ming Quan's Project Portfolio Page

 ### Project: Yellow Pages
 Yellow Pages is a desktop address book application used for students in universities.
 User interaction is done through CLI and its GUI is created using JavaFX

 Contributions:
 - **New Features**: WIP
 	- *Description*:
 	- *Justifications*: